aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_row-procedures-and-functions/gmp_row_add.rst

     -  Coefficients for this row can be added to the matrix by using the procedure :aimms:func:`GMP::Coefficient::Set`.

-    -  After calling :aimms:func:`GMP::Row::Add` the type and the left-hand-side and right-hand-side values are set according to the definition of the corresponding symbolic constraint.
-By using the procedures :aimms:func:`GMP::Row::SetType`, :aimms:func:`GMP::Row::SetLeftHandSide` and :aimms:func:`GMP::Row::SetRightHandSide` the row type and row bounds can be changed.
+    -  The procedure :aimms:func:`GMP::Row::Add` sets the row type to '<=' and the right-hand-side value to ``INF``.
+By using the procedures :aimms:func:`GMP::Row::SetType` and :aimms:func:`GMP::Row::SetRightHandSide` the row type and the right-hand-side value can be changed.

     -  Use procedure :aimms:func:`GMP::Row::Generate` to generate a (non-empty) row according to the definition of its associated symbolic constraint.

 .. seealso::

-    The routines :aimms:func:`GMP::Instance::Generate`, :aimms:func:`GMP::Coefficient::Set`, :aimms:func:`GMP::Row::AddMulti`, :aimms:func:`GMP::Row::Delete`, :aimms:func:`GMP::Row::SetType`, :aimms:func:`GMP::Row::SetLeftHandSide`,
+    The routines :aimms:func:`GMP::Instance::Generate`, :aimms:func:`GMP::Coefficient::Set`, :aimms:func:`GMP::Row::AddMulti`, :aimms:func:`GMP::Row::Delete`, :aimms:func:`GMP::Row::SetType`,
     :aimms:func:`GMP::Row::SetRightHandSide` and :aimms:func:`GMP::Row::Generate`.